thelearninghouse/starter-theme-microsite/readme.md

 |    |   |   └── production.min.js
 |    |   ├── libs // For javascript libraries i.e. Modernizr
 |    |   └──  scripts.js // Main javascript file
-|    ├── plugins  // Zip files of plugins that are critical to the theme
+|    ├── plugins // plugin folders that are critical to the theme
 |    ├── scss
 |    |    ├── base
 |    |    |    ├── _base.scss // Base stylesheet for mobile and up